Analyzing Diginex (EQOS) & The Competition

-Diginex (NASDAQ: EQOS) is one of 158 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare Diginex to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, institutional ownership, profitability and earnings.
+Diginex (NASDAQ: EQOS) is one of 157 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
+We will compare Diginex to similar companies based on the strength of its dividends, earnings, risk, profitability, valuation, institutional ownership and analyst recommendations.

+Diginex has a beta of 0.37, meaning that its share price is 63% less volatile than the S&P 500.
+Comparatively, Diginex’s rivals have a beta of 0.01, meaning that their average share price is 99% less volatile than the S&P 500.

-This is a breakdown of current recommendations and price targets for Diginex and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations for Diginex and its rivals, as provided by MarketBeat.

 |Sell Ratings